-Earlier inhabitants of Kenya were forced to improved their farming methods towards keeping animals for substance use to complement crop farming
+Earlier inhabitants of Kenya were forced to improve their farming methods towards keeping animals for substance use to complement crop farming

 Dogs used to assist earlier settlers in Kenya to catch wild animals like jungle rabbits and squirrels apart from acting as a companion.
 Hence dogs were first to be domesticated.

-Ruminants provided meat, milk, labor and fulfilled cultural demands in earlier Kenya days and even today.
+Ruminants provided meat, milk, labour and fulfilled cultural demands in earlier Kenya days and even today.

 As more livestock variety was reared in farms (then) there was an availability of enough milk, meat, skins and hides to cater for subsistence use.

-Donkeys, camels and some type of cattle (oxen) are domesticated in Kenya for the sole purpose of transporting the livestock products to desired destinations.
+Donkeys, camels and some cattle (oxen) are domesticated in Kenya for the sole purpose of transporting the livestock products to desired destinations.

 Pigs became easily manageable because they consumed leftovers from the bounty harvest of livestock products.